-As a result of the impact of the pandemic and the associated reduction in revenue, and in accordance with the Contract, ASM did not receive a Quantitative/Qualitative incentive fee for Fiscal Year 2020 or Fiscal Year 2021.
-In accordance with the Contract, the base fee was paid in full each year.
+As a result of the impact of the pandemic and the associated reduction in revenue, and in accordance with the Contract, ASM did not receive a Performance/Productivity and Quality Incentive Fee for Fiscal Year 2021, however certain of the qualifications, related to operations cost being under budget and revenue exceeding budget, and having met certain of the qualitative metrics, ASM Global Albany was paid a Performance/Productivity and Quality Incentive Fee for FY 2022.

+In accordance with the Contract, the base fee was adjusted for inflation and paid in full each year.